Non-Euclidean geometry: Axiomatic basis of non-Euclidean geometry

 Euclidean geometry can be axiomatically described in several ways.
-Unfortunately, Euclid's original system of five postulates (axioms) is not one of these, as his proofs relied on several unstated assumptions that should also have been taken as axioms.
+However, Euclid's original system of five postulates (axioms) is not one of these, as his proofs relied on several unstated assumptions that should also have been taken as axioms.
 Hilbert's system consisting of 20 axioms most closely follows the approach of Euclid and provides the justification for all of Euclid's proofs.
 Other systems, using different sets of undefined terms obtain the same geometry by different paths.
 All approaches, however, have an axiom that is logically equivalent to Euclid's fifth postulate, the parallel postulate.
 Hilbert uses the Playfair axiom form, while Birkhoff, for instance, uses the axiom that says that, "There exists a pair of similar but not congruent triangles."
 In any of these systems, removal of the one axiom equivalent to the parallel postulate, in whatever form it takes, and leaving all the other axioms intact, produces absolute geometry.
 As the first 28 propositions of Euclid (in The Elements) do not require the use of the parallel postulate or anything equivalent to it, they are all true statements in absolute geometry.